krhoda/quartz/README.md

 It is currently a work-in-progress and much is left to be achieved.

-As it stands, it is a set of a la thread-safe communication mechanisms.
+As it stands, it is a set of a la carte thread-safe communication mechanisms.
 If all goes well, it might be a Rust Propagator Framework for low/zero-cost futures.

 ### By The Power of Math and Enthusiasm, I hope to provide: